spotinst/help/src/docs/elastigroup/tools-integrations/docker-swarm/docker-swarm-autoscaler.md

 When a task is failed to start, an error is issued.
 See the API response below for an example:

 <img src="/elastigroup/_media/docker-swarm-autoscaler_1.png" />

+The Docker Swarm Auto-scaler automatically detects these errors and launches additional instances when required.